Any-Time Regret-Guaranteed Algorithm for Control of Linear Quadratic Systems: Introduction

-\textbf{Organization of the paper} This paper is organized as follows.
-In Section \ref{sec:probStat}, we present the problem statement and the required preliminaries for algorithm design and analysis.
-Section \ref{algorithms} includes the algorithms and detailed illustrations of the main steps of the warm-up and main algorithm, referred to as ASLO, which relaxes the non-adaptivity restriction of \cite{cohen2019learning}'s study.
-In Section \ref{sec:analysis}, we support our proposed algorithms with stability and regret bound analysis.
-Section \ref{sec:sequenttialityrel} discusses modifications in the exploration-exploitation phase which make it possible to do away with notion of strong sequential stability.
-Section \ref{sec:adaptiveExp} further discusses how to adaptively control the exploration-exploitation trade-off to optimize the upper bound of the regret.
-In Section \ref{sec:conclu}, we briefly conclude the core achievements of this paper, while leaving the technical analysis and supporting lemmas and proofs to appendices.
+This paper is organized as follows.
+In Section \ref{sec:probStat}, we present the problem formulation and the necessary preliminaries for algorithm design and analysis.
+Section \ref{sec:withsequent} introduces the ARSLO algorithm, provides detailed illustrations of its main steps, and presents the corresponding guarantees.
+Section~\ref{sec:sequenttialityrel} introduces the ARSLO$^+(\bar{\rho})$ algorithm and explains how doing away with the strong notion of sequential stability, together with a dwell-time–inspired technique, leads to an improved regret bound.
+In Section \ref{sec:warmup}, we introduce the warm-up algorithm along with its technical details.
+Section \ref{philosophy} briefly summarizes the findings and discusses the underlying conceptual intuitions.
+Finally, the appendices contain the technical analysis, supporting lemmas, and proofs.